Open Now — 24/7 Plumbing

 Advanced Techniques: Toilet Auger and Plunger

-For more challenging clogs, a toilet auger, also known as a toilet snake or plumbing snake, is a specialised tool designed to navigate the complex curves of toilet drains.
-It extends deeper than a standard wire hanger or DIY drain snake, reaching clogs that are further down the drain.
+For more challenging clogs, a toilet auger, a toilet snake or a plumbing snake is a specialised tool designed to navigate the complex curves of toilet drains.
+It extends deeper than a standard wire hanger or DIY drain snake, reaching clogs further down the drain.

 To use a toilet auger, insert the end into the toilet bowl and crank the handle to extend the snake through the blocked drain.
 Once you feel resistance, you’ve likely reached the clog.

-You can break through the clog or hook it and pull it out by maneuvering the auger and applying a bit of force.
+You can maneuver the auger and apply some force to break through the clog or hook it and pull it out.
 Ensure the rubber cup of the toilet plunger forms a good seal around the toilet bowl opening, and use vigorous and steady plunging motions to create the necessary suction and pressure to dislodge the blockage.

 Professional Unblocking Toilet